What you need to know

 Valley Metro’s top priority is the safety of our riders and operators.
 We continue to follow guidelines provided by our local and federal government, as well as the Centers for Disease Control and Prevention.

-- Valley Metro encourages all riders to continue to practice social distancing of 6 feet while waiting and onboard public transit.
+- Valley Metro encourages all riders to continue to practice social distancing of 6 feet, when possible, while waiting and onboard public transit.

 - The federal law requires riders to wear a face covering when on board.